-The Grand Cherokee L, introduced in 2021, is an extended-length version of the redesigned 2022 Jeep Grand Cherokee.
-For the first time, it brings a third-row seat and extra cargo space to the popular Grand Cherokee — while also being part of the model’s first redesign in a decade.
+The Grand Cherokee L, introduced in 2021, is an extended-length version of the long-popular Jeep Grand Cherokee.
+For the first time, it introduced a third-row seat and extra cargo space — while also being part of the model’s first redesign in a decade.
 The Grand Cherokee has long balanced on-road luxury with off-road capability.
-The 2022 Pathfinder, meanwhile, is a front-wheel-drive-based crossover.
+The latest Pathfinder, redesigned last year, is a front-wheel-drive-based crossover.
 Nissan had dropped any off-road pretense back in 2013, but the latest model is styled to look tougher and more luxurious.
-It also adds further off-road driving modes.
+It also adds further off-road driving modes, while this year brought a heavier-duty Rock Creek Edition.
 For this review, we tested the Pathfinder and Grand Cherokee L so we could compare them across eight categories and then name an overall winner.
 Keep reading to learn which one we chose and which one is better for you.